baziotis/Dmemutils/README.md

 `Dmemmove` contains the work on the replacement of `memmove()/memcpy()` of the C Standard Library.

+`Dmemcmp` contains the work on the replacement of `memcmp()` of the C Standard Library.

-You can move in any of the above 2 folders to compile and run a test-suite and a benchmark suite.
+You can move in any of the above 3 folders to compile and run a test-suite and a benchmark suite.

 ### Contact Info